51Talk Brings Young Voices to the United Nations Climate Stage

 An online 1-on-1 English platform enabling children from the Middle East and Southeast Asia to speak at COP30

-BELEM, Brazil, Dec.
-18, 2025 /PRNewswire/ -- 51Talk, a global online 1-on-1 English learning platform for children, announced that young learners from its international community took part in a United Nations–aligned youth speaking initiative during COP30, held in Belém, Brazil from November 15 to 21, 2025.
+BELÉM, Brazil, Dec.
+17, 2025 /PRNewswire/ -- 51Talk, a global online 1-on-1 English learning platform for children, announced that young learners from its international community took part in a United Nations–aligned youth speaking initiative during COP30, held in Belém, Brazil from November 15 to 21, 2025.

 As part of the COP30 experience, students also participated in rainforest exploration and local cultural activities in Brazil.
 By observing biodiversity conservation efforts firsthand and engaging with local communities, the learners gained a deeper, more personal understanding of sustainability beyond the classroom, connecting language learning with real-world global issues.